thanos-io/thanos/docs/components/receive.md

                                  from other components.
       --grpc-grace-period=2m     Time to wait after an interrupt received for GRPC Server.
+      --grpc-server-max-connection-age=60m
+                                 The grpc server max connection age.
+This controls how often to re-read the tls certificates and redo the TLS handshake
       --grpc-server-tls-cert=""  TLS Certificate for gRPC server, leave blank to disable TLS
       --grpc-server-tls-client-ca=""